WesleyT4N/wesleyt4n.github.io/_posts/2017-12-7-cardgameengine.md

 # Background
-This was the final project for my functional programming course that I built with 3 other group memebers.
+This was the final project for my functional programming course that I built with 3 other group members.
 We wanted to design an engine that allowed users to write their own card game rules and then play the game.
 Using a custom card game language to define the rules, users can encode a card game in our engine and then play it.